 Be Allergy Aware

-Urban areas like London may not seem like hotspots for pollen, but the combination of green spaces and pollution can make symptoms more pronounced, especially during warm, dry spells.
+Urban areas like London may not seem like hotspots for pollen, but the combination of green spaces and pollution can make symptoms more pronounced, especially during warm, dry spells (also when windy).

 Here are some practical health tips for tourists in London dealing with allergies:

-If levels are high, limit time outdoors in parks or open areas, especially in the morning
+➔ If pollen counts are high, limit time outdoors in parks or open areas, especially in the morning

 If your symptoms become difficult to manage or you’ve forgotten to pack your regular medication, Doctorcall can help.
 Our GPs can provide stronger prescription treatments such as steroid nasal sprays or antihistamines, either via video consultation or an in-person visit to your hotel or accommodation.